New Match Added To This Week's AEW Collision | 411MANIA

 New Match Added To This Week’s AEW Collision

-AEW has announced a new World Tag Team Championship Tournament match for this weekend’s Collision.
-The company announced Top Flight vs. Ricky Starks & Big Bill for this Saturday’s show, which is a quarterfinal match in the tournament.
+AEW has announced a new bout for this weekend’s episode of Collision.
+The company announced on Friday’s Rampage that Thunder Rosa will take on Lady Frost on Saturday’s show.

-The updated card for the show, which airs Saturday night on TNT, is:
+The updated lineup for the episode, which airs tomorrow night on TNT, is:

 * AEW World Tag Team Championship Tournament Quarterfinal Match: Ricky Starks & Big Bill vs. Top Flight